Oh, our brilliant nurses, I don’t know where half of us would be without you wonderful bunch.

 Let’s return to the nurse earning €44,401 – we’ll call her Annie.

 OK, with the niceties out of the way, let’s see what Annie gets from her income protection policy if she cannot do her job for over six months.

 In caps because this is UBER important.
-If Annie was well enough to get back to some job but chose not to, that’s her choice, and the insurer will continue to pay her.
+If Annie was well enough to get back to some job but chose not to, that’s fine – the insurer will continue to pay her.
 Clearly, if she is well enough to get back to work as a nurse but decides not to, well, then the insurer will stop paying her claim.
 The providers are fair, but they’re insurers, not a charity.

 Income protection is a gem because it covers ANY illness or accident that stops you from doing your job.

 This is different from serious illness cover, which covers a specific number of illnesses.

 See how that could help you, my nursing friend.